OpenDSA/OpenDSA/RST/en/VisFormalLang/FLOverview.rst

    Stages of a compiler

-PART 1: The first part is your programming project part 1 (identifying the tokens in a program).
+PART 1: Iidentifying the tokens in a program.
 Our unit on regular languages gives the foundation for this.

 Lexical analysis (focus is on regular languages)